vinliv/RECODE/README.md

 ## 5. Architecture Overview

-RECODE-2.0-GC implements a three-tier structure: the browser-based frontend, the JATOS backend for data capture and management, and a configuration engine enabling dynamic adaptation.
+RECODE implements a three-tier structure: the browser-based frontend, the JATOS backend for data capture and management, and a configuration engine enabling dynamic adaptation.
 The frontend is built with jsPsych 7.2, using modular plugins for each cognitive task domain and a CSS/SASS-driven UI fully compliant with accessibility standards.
 Core logic is separated into timeline management (`app/js/timeline.js`), task plugin logic (`app/js/plugins/`), and adaptive control (`app/js/adaptive.js`).
 All configuration—including stimuli, difficulty, and appearance—is centralized in JSON files.

 The backend leverages JATOS to manage study flow, data collection, and secure participant handling.
 Each session comprises sequential components (introduction, training, debrief), with participant progress tracked and data written atomically at each block via `jatos.submitResultData(...)`.
 Data are stored as JSON and CSV, accessible to authorized research staff via the JATOS interface.